amo3tasem/link-classification/README.md

+# Project Description
+This is a text classification model designed to take a link as an input, and return if this webpage topic is related to an Arabic series called ‘Ra7eem’ or not.

+## Dataset
+Dataset for this project is not mine, and I have no right to upload it here, but I'm sure this approach should work with other arabic annotated link-based datasets.

+## Exports
+I'v exported ```Ra7eem.pkl```, ```count_vect.pkl```, and ```tfidf.pkl``` if anyone wants to experiment with the model you can import them using sklear ```joblib``` feature.

 ## Dataset Description
 You are given a small dataset in a csv format of around 900 links.
 This dataset is divided in approximately